joshuabmoore/MPSTime.jl/README.md

 ## Contributing to MPSTime
 We welcome contributions from the community!
 MPSTime is under active development and resarch, making it an exciting opprtunity for collaboration.
-Whether you are interested in adding new features, impriving existing documentation, fixing bugs, or sharing ideas, your input is valuable.
+Whether you are interested in adding new features, improving existing documentation, fixing bugs, or sharing ideas, your input is valuable.
-Feel free to submit a pull request or open an issue for discussion.
+Feel free to submit a [PR](https://github.com/jmoo2880/MPSTime.jl/pulls) or open an [issue](https://github.com/jmoo2880/MPSTime.jl/issues) for discussion.